miguellealw/project-spawner/readme.md

 **Medium Setup**
 * Contains vanilla HTML, CSS / SCSS / SASS and JavaScript
-* You are given the option to choose which CSS preprossesor you prefer
+* You are given the option to choose which CSS preprocessor you prefer
   * SCSS
   * SASS
   * More coming soon...